 The flat blade or slimline blade is the most common type of blade today.
-It’s fitted to most cars since 2005.
-It isn’t a huge departure from the Traditional blade, it does the same job, but doesn’t have the bulky multi-component structure of the traditional blade.
+It’s been fitted to most cars since 2005.
+It isn’t a huge departure from the Traditional blade; it does the same job but doesn’t have the bulky multi-component structure of the traditional blade.

 Instead, it uses a clever all-in-one design to force the blade against the windshield and includes an integrated full-length wing.

-Unlike the traditional blade, when these guys are worn they’re replaced, refills aren’t possible.
+Unlike the traditional blade, when these guys are worn, they’re replaced, and refills aren’t possible.
 The slimline looks great compared to the bulky traditional blade and performs a lot better too.